 Chlorine is added by your municipality to sanitize drinking water.
 If left unchecked it can contribute to corrosion in your coffee or espresso equipment and it can give off an offensive taste and odor affecting the quality of your product.

 Chlorine can be easily filtered out of your supply water with an activated carbon filter.

-If high levels of hardness are left untreated, limescale will buildup in your equipment causing components to fail.
+If high levels of hardness are left untreated, limescale will build up in your equipment causing components to fail.
 The efficiency of your equipment will be compromised and you may face expensive repairs, costly downtime, and significantly reduced equipment life.
 High levels of limescale can also negatively impact the quality of your product.

 TDS cannot be filtered out of your water.
 An RO system is required to remove excess TDS from your water supply.

 The SCAA (Specialty Coffee Association of America) has published basic water standards for coffee brewers to assist you in achieving the highest possible product quality.
-These standards can be used as a general guideline to optimizing your water for product quality.
+These standards can be used as a general guideline for optimizing your water for product quality.

 - Clean, Fresh and Odor Free

 - Total Chlorine of 0 ppm (mg/l)

 - TDS target 150 ppm (mg/l) with an acceptable range of 75 – 250 ppm (mg/l)